allpro/react-router-pause/README.md

 }
 ````

-This example returns a promise to pause navigation while validating
+The example below returns a promise to pause navigation while validating
 data asynchronously.
 If the promise **resolves**,
 navigation will resume _unless_ `false` is returned by promise.
 If the promise **rejects**, navigation is cancelled.